 Buying Guide: How to Choose the Best Meat Slicer

-- 8.7 inches: Adds capacity for larger cuts with more cutting surface per stroke
+| 8.7 inches | Adds capacity for larger cuts; more cutting surface per stroke for bulkier roasts and larger loaves. | |

-- 10 inches: Handles full briskets, large hams, and thick roasts without trimming
+| 10 inches | Handles full brisket flats, large hams, and thick roasts without trimming.
+Right choice for regular pitmaster use. | |

 If slicing whole smoked briskets is your primary use case, a 10-inch machine is worth the investment—even the best brisket knife requires more effort and delivers less consistency than a properly sized slicer.